 Yes.
 We offer dedicated environments for customers of various profiles.
 Our dedicated and Enterprise solutions are fully dedicated environments (which aren’t shared with other WP Engine customers) that don’t share processing power, memory, local storage or other system resources.
 This facilitates improved reliability and better positions our customers for growth and success.

 Dedicated server environments are particularly valuable for websites with high transaction volume, and we’re happy to offer a service that supports demanding WordPress sites.

 We still offer enterprise-level service for customers who don’t require fully dedicated hosting environments.
 For those customers we offer logically separate environments.
 Attempts to access data outside of allowed directories are prevented and logged.

-We offer fully segregated hosting environments for all of our customers.
+We offer fully segregated hosting environments for all of our customers, both shared and dedicated.

 Are backups maintained such that each customer’s data is kept logically separate from other customer’s data when it is backed up?

 Yes, backups are all separate and stored on a different server than your website.

 Do you conduct or arrange in-house vulnerability scanning for all infrastructure, servers, databases and applications?
 Please describe how vulnerability scanning reports are used by your company and how remediation of vulnerabilities occurs.

 Reports are processed internally and remedied quickly.
 Any customer impacting changes are reported on our public status blog, but only after we’ve made the changes to reduce the chance of exposure.